zarf-dev/zarf/adr/0016-hooks.md

 ## Context

+The idea of `hooks` is to provide a way for cluster maintainers to register functionality that runs during the deployment lifecycle.
 Zarf packages already have the concept of `actions` that can execute commands on the host machine's shell during certain package lifecycle events.
 As `actions` gain more adoption, the team has noticed they are being used to add functionality to Zarf in unexpected ways.
 We want `actions` to be a tool that extends upon the functionality of Zarf and its packages, not a tool that works around missing or clunky functionality.

 We want package creators to be able to create system agnostic packages by leveraging core Zarf functionality.
 The following is one such scenario: